Fusion1013/AvasarVault/Major Locations/Elisus/Storms Reach/Storms Reach Overview.md

 > [!Author's Note]
 > Gathering information surrounding the origins of the storm, or the old civilization.
 It seems a closely guarded secret among the locals.
 Any information they are willing to share is unreliable at best, it mostly seems rooted in old stories or superstitions.

-%%
-There was once a large kingdom that had its center within the Storms Reach.
-It is said that the capital was among the greatest ever constructed.
-For some unknown reason the capital now lays in ruin, its remains covered over by plant life.
-Some time later, three immortal dragons emerged from the ruins.
-Soon a storm began to emerge around them, following them wherever they went.
-It is unknown if these dragons were what caused the capital's downfall.
-Many have speculated that this was the case, though no conclusive evidence exists to point one way or the other.
-Whatever the cause, the loss of the capital eventually led to the kingdom's downfall.
-%%
 # Environment
 The environment of Storms Reach is [[Agriculture#Desert-Like Zones|Desert-Like]] in some areas, warm and dry.
 In other areas it is more of a [[Agriculture#Tropical or Equatorial Zones|Tropical]] environment, warm and humid.
-The lack of mountains or forests give way for nearly constant winds that howl across the plains, with a never ending storm at its center.
+The lack of mountains or forests give way for nearly constant winds that howl across the plains, with a never ending storm that wanders its center.
 The landscape is dotted with ruins from failed attempts at setting up any kind of permanent shelter.
 ## Plant Life
 There are a few forests, with most of the ground covered in lower, hardy, fast-growing plants with deep root systems.
 Plants with [Tubers](https://sv.wikipedia.org/wiki/Tuber) are common, as they allow the plant to stay in the ground despite the violent winds.
 A lot of plants in the area are able to be ripped up by the winds, carried to a new location, and keep growing from there.